 London Wetland Centre

 You don't need to be out in the sticks to experience the best that nature has to offer.
-Spread across 100 acres in the Barnes area of the capital, London Wetland Centre is inhabited by nationally significant numbers of gadwall and northern shoveler, not to mention a captive community of Asian short-clawed otters – the smallest otter species in the world.
+Spread across 100 acres in the Barnes area of the capital, WWT London is inhabited by nationally significant numbers of gadwall and northern shoveler, not to mention a captive community of Asian short-clawed otters – the smallest otter species in the world.
 You'll soon find out why BBC Springwatch host Chris Packham described the reserve as “one of my favourite places in the country”.

-- American wood duck
+• American wood duck

-- Ring-necked parakeet
+• Ring-necked parakeet

-- Water rail
+• Water rail

-- Common kingfisher
+• Common kingfisher

-February events at London Wetland Centre
+February events at WWT London

 12 February – Coppicing And Pollard Walk